ARM-software/arm-trusted-firmware/docs/porting-guide.rst

     Argument : void
     Return   : void

-The purpose of this function is allow the platform to perform any BL31 runtime setup just prior to BL31 exit during cold boot.
-The default weak implementation of this function will invoke ``console_switch_state()`` to switch console output to consoles marked for use in the ``runtime`` state.
+The purpose of this function is to allow the platform to perform any BL31 runtime setup just prior to BL31 exit during cold boot.
+The default weak implementation of this function is empty.
+Any platform that needs to perform additional runtime setup, before BL31 exits, will need to override this function.

 Function : bl31_plat_get_next_image_ep_info() [mandatory]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~